 - fix any breach that occurs

-- create a culture of compliance within the business.
+- create a culture of competition and consumer law compliance within the business.

 The ACCC recommends that every business implement a compliance program as part of good governance.
 What the compliance program should contain depends on the size, operations, and risk profile of the business.

 The ACCC has developed a range of templates that outline what we believe a good compliance program should contain.
 These templates have been specifically developed to be used as an annexure to a section 87B undertaking, but also provide a helpful framework to develop a compliance program outside of this context.
 We encourage businesses to consider them in developing their own compliance program.